CoverUp: Effective High Coverage Test Generation for Python: Approach

-We found that tests generated by GPT-4 often included top-level code calling into \texttt{pytest.main} or into parts of the test itself.
-Figure~\ref{fig:test-with-pytest-call} shows an example.
-While such top-level code can make sense in a standalone test file, Python executes it as part of the loading process and doing so may greatly disrupt \texttt{pytest}'s operation.
-In fact, the calls in some of these early tests caused \texttt{pytest} to restart its test discovery, slowing it down to the point that it became unusable.
-For that reason, part \circled{blue!15}{4} of the prompt includes instructions that the test not include such calls.
+We find that tests generated by GPT-4 often include top-level code calling into \texttt{pytest.main} or into parts of the test itself.
+While such top-level code can make sense in a standalone test file, Python executes it as part of the loading process, and doing so may significantly disrupt \texttt{pytest}'s operation.
+In fact, in some of these early test generations, such calls caused \texttt{pytest} to restart its test discovery, slowing it down until it became unusable.
+For that reason, part \circled{blue!15}{4} of the prompt directs the LLM not to include such calls.

-Prompt part \circled{blue!15}{4} also instructs that the tests ``clean up [...], so as not to affect other tests''.
-It also suggests the use of \texttt{pytest-mock}, a library useful for isolating the software under test from other parts of the code, facilitating test cleanup.
-Despite these instructions, we still observe test generations that include side effects; Section~\ref{impl:integration-check} describes how \coverup{} detects and handles such tests.
+Prompt part \circled{blue!15}{4} also instructs the LLM to generate tests that ``clean up [...], so as to avoid state pollution''.
+It suggests using \texttt{monkeypatch} and \texttt{pytest-mock}, useful for automatically cleaning up after tests and isolating the software under test from other parts of the code.
+Including these instructions improves the generated tests; nonetheless, we still observe test generation that includes side effects.
+Section~\ref{impl:integration-check} describes how \coverup{} handles such tests.

+Prior to the code excerpt in part \circled{yellow!15}{6}, \coverup{} adds \texttt{import} statements that provide context for each code segment: we find that without these, LLMs often make incorrect assumptions about symbols in the code, leading to errors.
+Rather than extract these verbatim from source code, \coverup{} generates imports based on static analysis.
+In particular, it converts any relative imports to absolute imports.
+Using relative imports in code excerpts can lead to tests that use them outside of package scope, where they are invalid.

-As Figure~\ref{fig:initial-prompt} shows, in part \circled{yellow!15}{6} of the prompt, \coverup{} prefixes certain lines with their numbers, such as in \verb|20:| before line 20.
-It adds such prefixes to all lines lacking coverage as well as to all lines that are part of a branch that lacks coverage.
-This improves the LLM's understanding of the missing coverage: we found that prompts that only indicated the line number at the beginning of the excerpt led to more tests being generated that did not improve coverage.
+Within the code excerpt, \coverup{} tags certain lines with their numbers, as in ``\verb|19:|'' in Figure~\ref{fig:initial-prompt}.
+It tags all lines lacking coverage and those that are part of a branch lacking coverage.
+This tagging improves the LLM's understanding of the missing coverage: we find that prompts that only indicate the starting line number at the beginning of the excerpt lead to tests that do not improve coverage.

-If a code segment has no prior coverage, that is, every one of its lines lacks coverage, then \coverup{} uses a slightly modified initial prompt where part \circled{green!15}{2} simply states ``the code does not execute''.
-Typically, the LLM will not generate enough tests to immediately yield high coverage in response to this simpler prompt, but this can be improved upon with a subsequent execution of \coverup{}, where it refocuses the LLM on those lines missed in the first iteration.
+To send the prompt using OpenAI's API, \coverup{} embeds it as a ``message'' in a JSON-formatted request that also includes other fields specifying the model to use, meta-parameters such as the model temperature, etc. Figure~\ref{fig:json-request} shows an example.